Updated April 7, 2023

 Introduction to AWS Deep Learning

-The digitization of data has paved the way for large volumes of data being processed in areas ranging from financial to the medical domain.
+Data digitization has paved the way for large volumes of data being processed in areas ranging from financial to the medical domain.
 Thus, there is a paradigm shift from traditional to cloud-based platforms.
-AWS is one such platform that is seamlessly integrated with Deep Learning and Machine Learning APIs.
+AWS is one such platform seamlessly integrated with Deep Learning and Machine Learning APIs.

 AWS Deep Learning Framework